iwasrobbed/Rails3-S3-Uploader-Plupload/README.markdown

 - If you want to explore the code, the bulk of it is in the `helpers/uploads_helper.rb` file and then a convenient helper for using/customizing the uploader can be found in the `views/uploads/new.html.haml` file

 **Note** PLUpload uses CSS to absolutely position the Flash/Silverlight objects over top of your custom "Upload" button, so if you move that button at all during the upload process the Flash/Silverlight object will still be there.
-What you can do is target the `div` that gets created for the object and then change it's CSS properties like this:

 ## Credits
 ### Original Author